Psylicium/Wishably/README.md

 `$display_text` sets whether the text field is shown. `0` disables it, `1` enables it.
 `$page_text` contains the text you want to show.
 You can use standard HTML formatting.

+The application is multilingual, and can be displayed in whatever language is translated into.
+You can set the display language in `header.php` by changing `include('lang/lang_XX.php')` where XX being the language.
+Check `/lang/languages.txt` for more info.

 If you want to clear the database and start over next christmas, you can either:
 * have each user login and delete their profile (email address, wishes and reservations)
 * manually empty (truncate) the tables, or